kasslun/req-helper.doc/markdowns/req-helper.md

 // parameter set 1:1ms
 // parameter set 0:1ms
 ```
-The processing of timer time by req-helper is as follows:
+The processing of timer time by Req Helper is as follows:
 ```js
 const setDelay = (cb, time) => {
   if (time === 0) {